Managing Amazon Backup resources across multiple Amazon Web Services accounts - Amazon Backup

 Enabling cross-account management

-Before you can use cross-account management in Amazon Backup, you have to enable the feature (that is, opt in to it).
-After the feature is enabled, you can create backup policies that allow you to automate simultaneous management of multiple accounts.
+Before you can use cross-account management in Amazon Backup, the management account must enable the feature (that is, opt in to it).
+After the management account enables cross-account management, you can create backup policies that manage resources in multiple accounts.

 To enable cross-account management